Tribler/Dollynator/README.rst

 Future Work
 ===========

-- Gossip learning protocol using IPv8 overlay: enable collective learning by sharing QTable updates with a secure message authentication
 - Q-Table for VPN selection: learn which VPN works the best and which VPS providers ignore DMCA notices and thus do not require VPN
 - Market strategies based on other financial analysis' (i.e: other moving averages may be interesting)
 - Market strategy based on deep learning